Spring Planning: Clean Your Home And Get A Plan In Place All At Once

 - Hygiene/Grooming: This stuff probably rotates in and out of your bathroom on a regular basis.
 But what about that stash of soaps, lotions, shampoos, and tiny toothpaste tubes courtesy of hotel stays and trips to the dentist?

-Make sure all those little items are kept in bins or containers to keep them from floating around and creating clutter.
+Keep all of these little items in an easily accessible bin or container to prevent them from floating around and creating clutter.
 Plus, it encourages you to use them rather than treat them as keepsakes you can’t bring yourself to throw away.

-- Cosmetics: You know what you use and what you don’t, so get rid of those dried up mascaras and empty lipstick tubes.
-Next, wipe down whatever you intend to keep since makeup -- often in liquid, gel, or powder form -- can generate considerable residue.
-Also check expiration dates because cosmetics can go bad or harden over time.
+- Cosmetics: You know what you use and what you don’t, so check expiration dates and get rid of those dried up mascaras and empty lipstick tubes.
+Next, wipe down whatever you intend to keep since makeup — often in liquid, gel, or powder form — can generate considerable residue.

 Planning Task: Let’s Get Physical